Kolë Idromeno: Work

-One of his best work, not very popular, is the portrait Gjergj Kastriot Skënderbeu painted in 1889.
-Its owner it is uncertain and the painting has never been in public.
+One of his best works, not very popular, is the portrait of Gjergj Kastriot Skënderbeu painted in 1890.
+It is under the ownership of the Shehaj family's art collection.
+This painting was framed as the centerpiece of the book "51 Albanian Painters" (51 Piktorë Shqiptarë) based on the art collection of the Shehaj family.

 As an architect, Idromeno has carved his name into many well-known objects in Shkodra.
 The list includes Kafja e Madhe, the St. Stephen's Cathedral, Church of Shirokë, first electrical station of the town, Radovan Building, the Prefecture Building, Mosque of Parrucë and most of the residences of villas along the main boulevard in the northern historical district of Shkodra.